-The Beef Cattle Gross Margin Budget Inland Store Weaners (NSW Department of Primary Industries, 2017) has been applied to this assessment to determine potential agricultural income for the Study Area.
+The Beef Cattle Gross Margin Budget Inland Store Weaners (NSW Department of Primary Industries, 2019) has been applied to this assessment to determine potential agricultural income for the Study Area.
 The NSW Department of Primary Industries Beef Stocking Rates & Farm Size (DPI, 2006) was used to determine stocking rates in Dry Sheep Equivalents (DSE) for the three LSC's mapped within the Study Area.
 Full agricultural gross margin information is contained in Appendix C.

 Table 13 summarises the potential gross margins for each applicable agricultural enterprise per LSC Class.
-Themajor points are listed below:
+The major points are listed below:

-- Class 4 land has the potential to generate approximately \$296 per hectare from beef cattle grazing enterprises (yearling beef production); - Class 5 land has the potential to generate approximately \$222 per hectare from beef cattle grazing enterprises (yearling beef production); and - Class 7 land has the potential to generate approximately \$74 per hectare from beef cattle grazing enterprises (yearling beef production).
+- Class 4 land has the potential to generate approximately \$227 per hectare from beef cattle grazing enterprises (yearling beef production); - Class 5 land has the potential to generate approximately \$174 per hectare from beef cattle grazing; - Class 6 land has the potential to generate approximately \$116 per hectare from beef cattle grazing; and - Class 7 land has the potential to generate approximately \$58 per hectare from beef cattle grazing.